yanx27/JS3C-Net/README.md

 * Make sure <a href="https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html">CUDA</a>  and <a href="https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html">cuDNN</a> are installed.
 Only this configurations has been tested:
      - Python 3.6.9, Pytorch 1.3.1, CUDA 10.1;
 * Compile the customized operators by `sh complile.sh` in `/lib`.
 * Install [spconv](https://github.com/traveller59/spconv)  in `/lib/spconv`.
-We use the same version with [PointGroup](https://github.com/Jia-Research-Lab/PointGroup), you can install according to the instruction in it.
+We use the same version with [PointGroup](https://github.com/Jia-Research-Lab/PointGroup), you can install it according to the instruction.

 ### Data Preparation
 * SemanticKITTI and SemanticPOSS datasets can be found in [semantickitti-page](http://semantic-kitti.org/dataset.html#download) and [semanticposs-page](http://www.poss.pku.edu.cn/semanticposs.html).